 All indoor plants grow successfully outdoors somewhere in the world.
 To make them content in your home, it is useful to find out where they flourish naturally and the climatic conditions they enjoy.
 You must then do your best to replicate those conditions in your home.
 However, a full-scale desert installation may be taking things a little too far!

 Succulents evolved in the dry semi-desert areas of the world.
 They have fleshy leaves which enable them to store water and survive periods of little or no rain.
-They are well suited to modern centrally heated homes, and let’s face it they look gorgeous!
+They are well suited to modern centrally heated homes and let’s face it they look gorgeous.

 Some sunshine is vital, so a windowsill is a good location – south-facing would be ideal.
 I once read that succulents can burn in direct sunlight, but mine have thrived on my south facing windowsill all summer long.
 Some have even doubled in size.
 Hello, triffids!

 Water from spring to autumn and allow the soil to almost dry out between watering.
-In the winter water every 1 or 2 months.
+During winter water every one or two months.
 I over watered one of mine and noticed two of the leaves turn yellow.
 In true plant SOS style, I put a piece of kitchen roll under the pot to drain the excess water and repeated until dry.
 The yellow leaves dried up and dropped off and the plant is now as good as new.